 Tuesday to Friday

-ATTENTION: The museum will be closed on Wednesday 3rd December 2014 from 13:00 to 18:00.
+Christmas and New Year's Day : The museum will be closed from Thursday 25th to Monday 29th December 2014 and from Thursday 1st to Monday 5th January 2015.
 We apologize for any inconveniences.

 Audioguides available in English, French, German and Mandarin Chinese.